kartikeysingh6/kartikeysingh6/README.md

 ## I'm a Gamer, a Programmer, an Ethical Hacker and an Indian!

-- 🔭 I’m currently learning about DSA.
+- 🔭 I’m currently participating in Hacktoberfest, Learn to Earn Cloud Challenge and 30 Days of Google Cloud
 - 🏆 Gold Star at Problem Solving and C++ at [HackerRank][hackerrank]
 - 🥈 Silver Star at C at [HackerRank][hackerrank]
 - ⭐ 3 Stars at [CodeChef][codcf]